Azure/azure-quickstart-templates/quickstarts/microsoft.servicefabric/service-fabric-secure-nsg-cluster-65-node-3-nodetype/README.md

 In this template, 'SF' is the primary node type and the systems services will be running in it.
 When deploying applications to the cluster, Having a dedicated Nodetype for System services is a best practice when running clusters that are over 50 nodes and are packed for maximum utilization of VM resources.

-This template assumes that you already have certificates uploaded to your keyvault, else I strongly suggest you follow the links below on how to.
-The document linked to below also has instructions on how to use Azure Active Directory for securing client operations on the cluster.
+This template assumes that you already have certificates uploaded to your key vault, else I strongly suggest you follow the links below on how to.
+The document linked to below also has instructions on how to use Microsoft Entra ID for securing client operations on the cluster.

 ![Picture of the cluster resources](./NSG1.PNG)

 ## Deploying the ARM template to Azure using resource manager PS

 Refer to [Deploying ARM templates using ARM PS](https://azure.microsoft.com/documentation/articles/service-fabric-cluster-creation-via-arm/) for detailed guidance on how to.
-There is detailed guidance on how to set up your certificates and Azure Active Directory for clients as well.
+There is detailed guidance on how to set up your certificates and Microsoft Entra ID for clients as well.
 For a successful setup of a secure cluster, make sure to read that document thoroughly.

 `Tags: Microsoft.Storage/storageAccounts, Microsoft.Network/virtualNetworks, Microsoft.Network/publicIPAddresses, Microsoft.Network/loadBalancers, Microsoft.Network/networkSecurityGroups, Microsoft.Compute/virtualMachineScaleSets, ServiceFabricNode, Microsoft.ServiceFabric/clusters`